 - 1. Presentation of a minimum of sixty (60) earned credit hours. - 2.
-Cumulative GPA of 2.0 for Park University - 3.
-Satisfaction of all requirements for a major as outlined in this catalog. - Completion of 15 earned (A, B, C, D) Park University credit hours in residence.
+Cumulative GPA of 2.0 for Park University courses. - 3.
+Satisfaction of all requirements for a major as outlined in this catalog. - 4.
+Completion of 15 earned (A, B, C, D) Park University credit hours in residence.
 At least nine of these credits must be in the major core. - 5.
 Proficiency in the use of the English language which can be demonstrated by the successful completion of one of the following: - a.
-Park University courses EN 105 Writing Strategies and Concepts and EN 106 Writing Purposes and Research or equivalent courses from a regionally accredited institution. - b.
-CLEP College Composition and the completion of EN 106 Academic Writing and Research or an equivalent course.
+Park University courses EN 105 First Year Writing Seminar I: Critical Reading, Writing and Thinking Across Contexts and EN 106 First Year Writing Seminar II: Academic Research and Writing or equivalent courses from a regionally accredited institution. - b.
+CLEP College Composition and the completion of EN106 First Year Writing Seminar II: Academic Research and

+Writing or an equivalent course.

 - 6. Proficiency in the use of mathematics which can be demonstrated by the successful completion of one of the following: - a.
 MA 120 Basic Concepts of Statistics, MA 125 Intermediate Algebra, or an equivalent course from a regionally accredited institution. - b.
 CLEP General Examination #5 Mathematics.
-(Not required for an Associate of Science in Nursing.) - 7.
-Completion of the general education requirements which can be satisfied by completing 15 credit hours outside the division of the major, with a minimum of six (6) credit hours in the areas of humanities, natural sciences and social sciences. - 8.
-Presentation of an application for diploma not less than 60 days prior to projected completion.

-Note: Courses are coded in this catalog as

-Humanities (H), Natural Science (NS),

-and Social Sciences (SS) respectively.

-Credits in English composition (EN

-105 and EN 106) cannot be applied

-toward the humanities general
+(Not required for an Associate of Science in Nursing.) - Completion of the general education requirements which can be satisfied by completing 15 credit hours outside the division of the major, with a minimum of six (6) credit hours in the areas of humanities, natural sciences and social sciences. - 8.
+Presentation of an application for diploma not less than 60 days prior to projected completion. - note: Courses are coded in this catalog as Humanities (H), Natural Science (NS), and Social Sciences (SS) respectively.
+Credits in English composition (EN 105 and EN 106) cannot be applied toward the humanities general education requirement.

-education requirement.

-Bachelor Degree Liberal Education Program
+aCademiC degree Programs Bachelor Degree Liberal Education Program